Role of the Board

 - Working in partnership to identify shared priorities and appropriately coordinate activity, informed by a commitment to a place-based approach to health.

 - Taking action to tackle health inequalities using a consistent approach across partners with a firm view that health inequalities are not inevitable.

 - Acting with courage and conviction seizing the opportunities presented by being part of the Black Country Integrated Care System to work in new and innovative ways in the long-term interests of the whole population of Wolverhampton.

 This approach is underpinned by the Board's Terms of Reference.

-Health & Wellbeing Together Agenda Setting
+Health and Wellbeing Together Agenda Setting

 Completed forms should be returned to Shelley Humphries, Democratic Services officer by email: firstname.lastname@example.org or by post to Democratic Services, City of Wolverhampton Council, Civic Centre, St Peter's Square, Wolverhampton, WV1 1RG .

-Health & Wellbeing Together recognises the importance of providing patients, carers and service users with the opportunity to contribute to shaping health and social care priorities.
+Health and Wellbeing Together recognises the importance of providing patients, carers and service users with the opportunity to contribute to shaping health and social care priorities.
 Members of the public are therefore able to attend and ask questions at Board meetings in accordance with this guidance.